 But water conditioners cannot protect your fish from harm if the tank is not fully cycled.
 An uncycled tank is prone to rapid and frequent spikes in ammonia.

 If you cycled your tank to completion, but the ammonia keeps spiking, you probably undid your hard work by either replacing the filter media or washing it with chlorinated water.
-I discussed this phenomenon wholly in this article.

 Fortunately, you can remedy the issue by adding filter media from an established tank.
 Don’t forget to carry out regular water changes.
 As a rule of thumb, I replace 15 to 20 percent of the water weekly.